-Two Major Ancient Egyptian Sites Have Just Been Excavated In Aswan and Luxor With Surprising Discoveries
+Two Major Ancient Egyptian Sites Have Just Been Excavated In Aswan And Luxor, With Surprising Discoveries

 Other Egyptian artifacts recovered in Luxor include a frame relief with depictions of a goose and sheep being offered up at a great banquet, along with various clay pots and different statues.

-The archaeological work that has been conducted at Aswan has been focusing on the Kom Ombo Temple, and it is here that the discovery of a marble head of the famed Roman Emperor Marcus Aurelius was found.
+The archaeological work that has been conducted at Aswan has been focusing on the Kom Ombo Temple, and it is here that the discovery of a marble head of famed Roman Emperor Marcus Aurelius was found.

 Aymen Ashmawi, who works with the Ministry of Antiquities, has revealed that the marble statue’s head shows Aurelius sporting a beard and curly hair, calling this remarkable find “unique,” while noting that it is quite unusual to now find relics dedicated to this great Roman ruler.